MLflow Model Registry

 _images/oss_registry_2_dialog.png

-• Navigate to the Registered Models page and view the model properties.
+• Navigate to the Registered Models page, which links to your registered models and correponding model versions.

 _images/oss_registry_3_overview.png

-• Go to the Artifacts section of the run detail page, click the model, and then click the model version at the top right to view the version you just created.
+• Go to the Artifacts section of your MLflow Runs details page, click the model folder, and then click the model version at the top right to view the version created from that model.

 _images/oss_registry_3b_version.png